US, Russia close in on deal to continue New START nuclear arms treaty, Axios reports

 Sign up now: Get ST's newsletters delivered to your inbox

-WASHINGTON, Feb 5 - The United States and Russia are closing in on a deal to observe the New START nuclear arms control treaty beyond its expiration on Thursday, Axios reported, citing three sources familiar with the talks.
+WASHINGTON - The United States and Russia are closing in on a deal to observe the New START nuclear arms control treaty beyond its expiration on Feb 5, Axios reported, citing three sources familiar with the talks.

 The New START treaty, which set limits on each side’s missiles, launchers and strategic warheads, is the last in a series of nuclear agreements dating back more than half a century to the Cold War.